 Turn Your Garage into a Storage Business

 Extra space for a few boxes is where you could start.
 Spacer app also offers entire garages for rent.
 Insurance offers up to $5K in property loss coverage.
 You decide what level of access to provide the renter to your garage once items are stored.
 Average earning on Spacer $2,000 to $4800 for entire garage per year.
 Just make sure that your garage is in good shape before you rent it out to someone though, otherwise you might lose your credibility.
 If you feel like it may need some mending, you can head to garagedoorrepairconcordnc.com or similar websites from your area that can help you with the required repairs.
+However, you might not have the time or finances to get your garage door repaired by professionals.
+If that is the case, you can head online and try to do the repairs yourself by using different types of screws and other similar tools.

 Rent a Room In Your Home